L&D employees using an LMS integration

 Companies often overlook the importance of adequately training new managers.

-A startling statistic from the Chartered Management Institute (CMI) reveals that 82% of managers enter their roles without any formal training, becoming "accidental managers" who lack the essential skills to lead effectively.
+A startling statistic from the Chartered Management Institute (CMI) reveals that 82% of managers enter their roles without any formal training, becoming "accidental managers" who haven’t been equipped with the right skills to lead effectively.

-This lack of training is not only detrimental to the managers but also to the entire organization.
+When managers don’t get the training they need, it’s not just detrimental to them—it affects the whole organization.
 The same study found that 1 in 3 employees have left jobs due to a negative work culture, and 50% of employees with ineffective managers plan to quit within the following year.

-To address these challenges and ensure effective new manager training, companies need to focus on the following key elements:
+To address these challenges and make sure new manager training is effective and impactful, companies should focus on these key elements:

-1. Participant engagement: Engage new managers actively to ensure they are not just passive recipients of information but are fully involved in their learning process.
+1. Participant engagement: Engage new managers to make sure they’re not just passive recipients of information but are fully involved in their learning process.

 2. Comprehensive curriculum: Develop a thorough training program that covers all essential aspects of management, from leadership skills to conflict resolution.